 Knowledge of psychology is your advantage.

 Now let’s identify red route tasks.
-We have to understand what people want from a digital banking dashboard; how they will use it to solve their problems.
+We have to understand what people want from an online banking dashboard; how they will use it to solve their problems.
 These are key scenarios that we must deliver with maximum speed and simplicity.

-2. Create User Journey Map, User Flows, Information Architecture, Wireframes
+2. Create a User Journey Map, User Flows, Information Architecture, Wireframes

 So that’s it.
 We know our business goals, KPIs, and features list, as well as the pains, passions, and needs of our customers.
 Now it is time to connect the dots on the User Journey Map to help us generate the ideal banking user experience of the future.